top of page

 Bowls of sesame seeds, rice vinegar, coconut aminos, honey, ginger, green onion, and chicken, labeled, on a gray surface.

 This Sesame Ginger Marinade is savory, aromatic, and deeply flavorful — made with soy sauce, fresh ginger, garlic, sesame oil, and a touch of honey for balance.
-It’s the perfect all-purpose Asian-inspired marinade for chicken, beef, pork, salmon, shrimp, or even grilled vegetables.
-Every bite becomes tender, juicy, and infused with warm, nutty sesame flavor.
-Serve your sesame ginger–marinated protein with simple sides like Creamy Baked Mac and Cheese, Creamy Mashed Potatoes, or a fresh Classic Caesar Salad for a cozy and satisfying meal.
+It’s the perfect all-purpose, Asian-inspired marinade for chicken, beef, pork, salmon, shrimp, or even grilled vegetables.
+Every bite turns out tender, juicy, and infused with warm, nutty sesame flavor that feels both bold and comforting.

 Why You’ll Love This

-• Simple ingredients mixed quickly
+• Simple pantry ingredients mixed in minutes

 Ingredients

-• 1/2 cup soy sauce
+• ½ cup soy sauce (or low-sodium)

-• 2 tbsp honey or brown sugar
+• 2 tablespoons honey or brown sugar

-• 2 tbsp rice vinegar
+• 2 tablespoons rice vinegar

-• 2 tbsp sesame oil
+• 2 tablespoons sesame oil

-• 2 tbsp olive oil
+• 2 tablespoons olive oil

 • 2–3 garlic cloves, minced

-• 1 tbsp grated fresh ginger
+• 1 tablespoon grated fresh ginger

-• 1 tsp sesame seeds (optional)
+• 1 teaspoon sesame seeds (optional)

-• 1/2 tsp black pepper
+• ½ teaspoon black pepper

-• Optional: pinch red pepper flakes
+• Optional: pinch of red pepper flakes

-• 1.5–2 lbs chicken, beef, pork, salmon, or shrimp
+• 1½–2 pounds chicken, beef, pork, salmon, shrimp, tofu, or vegetables

 Instructions

-1. In a medium bowl, whisk together soy sauce, honey, rice vinegar, sesame oil, olive oil, garlic, ginger, sesame seeds, and pepper.
+1. In a medium bowl, whisk together soy sauce, honey, rice vinegar, sesame oil, olive oil, garlic, ginger, sesame seeds, and black pepper.

 • Chicken: 1–8 hours

-• Pork: 2–12 hours
+• Beef or Pork: 2–12 hours

 • Salmon: 20–30 minutes